 Though management believes that the assumptions used in the estimation of fair values reflected in the financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.

-There were no impairment losses on the REIT's non-financial assets required to be recognized for the year ended December 31, 2023 and for the period March 4, 2022 to December 31, 2022 based on management's assessment.
+There were no impairment losses on the REIT's non-financial assets required to be recognized for the years ended December 31, 2024 and 2023 based on management's assessment.

 4. CASH